Who We Are

 Through Remington Weld, I get to share what I have learned.

-As for the academic bona fides, I am a proud alumnus of the Program for Political and Social Thought at Mr. Jefferson's University, was conferred my Masters in Religion and Social Ethics from the University of Southern California and receive my Ph.D. in Theology and Religion from Durham University in the UK.
+As for the academic bona fides, I am a proud alumnus of the Program for Political and Social Thought at Mr. Jefferson's University, was conferred my Masters in Religion and Social Ethics from the University of Southern California and received my Ph.D. in Theology and Religion from Durham University in the UK.

 The Team